Citation, DOI & article data

-Warthin tumours (or papillary cystadenoma lymphomatosum) are a benign, sharply demarcated tumour of the salivary gland.
+Warthin tumours (or papillary cystadenoma lymphomatosum) are benign, sharply demarcated tumours of the salivary gland.
 They are of lymphoid origin and most commonly arise from parotid gland tail.
-They are bilateral or multifocal in up to 20% of cases, and are the most common neoplastic cause of multiple solid parotid masses.
+They may be bilateral or multifocal in up to 20% of cases and are the most common neoplastic cause of multiple solid parotid masses.

-They are the 2nd most common (up to 10% of all parotid tumours) benign parotid tumour (after pleomorphic adenoma) and are the commonest bilateral or multifocal benign parotid tumour.
-It typically occurs in the elderly (6th decade).
-There is a recognised male predilection.
+Warthin tumours are the 2nd most common benign parotid tumour (after pleomorphic adenoma) and represent up to 10% of all parotid tumours.
+They are the commonest bilateral or multifocal benign parotid tumour.
+They typically occur in the elderly (6th decade) with a recognised male predilection.
 Patients typically present with painless parotid swelling.

 They are often multicentric (20%) and are usually small (1-4 cm).
 They have a typically heterogeneous appearance on all modalities, often with cystic components (30%).

 Tends to favour the parotid tail region at the level of mandibular angle.

 Has a greater tendency to undergo cystic change (~30%) than any other salivary gland tumour 4,5.

-Most tumours tend to be ovoid, had well-defined margins, contain multiple irregular, small, sponge-like anechoic areas 10.
+Most tumours tend to be ovoid, with well-defined margins and multiple irregular, small, sponge-like anechoic areas 10.
 Tumours that are large (e.g. >5 cm) tend to have a higher proportion of cystic content than smaller lesions had and in some cases can be composed almost entirely of cystic material.
 They are often hypervascular.